Strong Knees for Motocross

 by Racer X Virtual Trainer

 This article comes from the TRX Fitness Anywhere Blog database.
-The relavance to motocross is obvious: the knee is one of the most injured body parts in motocross.
+The relevance to motocross is obvious: the knee is one of the most injured body parts in motocross.
 Keeping the knee joint and leg strong is an essential ingredient to staying fit as a rider.
+Equally important to injury prevention is proper rehab.
 The following article is built around utilizing the TRX, which I highly recommend; but with a little imagination the exercises can also be done sans TRX.
-So if you have injured a knee in the past, this article will help you strengthen your knee.
-If you have never had a knee injury, consider yourself lucky and use these exercises to keep from becoming a statistic. - Virtual Trainer
+So if you have sustained a knee injury, this article will help you strengthen your knee.
+If you have never injured your knee, consider yourself lucky and use these exercises to keep from becoming a statistic. - Virtual Trainer

 "Your MRI looks worse than you do," my doctor said to me after a recent visit.
 After a torn ACL and cartilage damage I had suffered two decades ago, I was given a diagnosis of "early" (because I"m relatively young!) osteoarthritis.
 The effects of the degraded cartilage have begun to manifest.
 The doctor was essentially saying that my left knee MRI looks like it belongs to someone who is more limited physically.
 She was surprised by my level of sport play and by the muscle development I have in my legs.
 In fact, she surmised that the reason I"ve stayed so capable is my devotion to developing leg strength to support the knee.